bioinformatics-polito/PhyliCS_usage/data/simulations/README.md

 At [README_SHSCORE_MRCA.md](https://raw.githubusercontent.com/bioinformatics-polito/PhyliCS_usage/main/data/simulations/README_SHSCORE_MRCA.md) you can find the code to reproduce the results shown in the section **Experiment 2: SHscore and evolutionary distance** of the paper.

+At [README_SHSCORE_CNFEATURES.md](https://raw.githubusercontent.com/bioinformatics-polito/PhyliCS_usage/main/data/simulations/README_SHSCORE_CNFEATURES.md) you can find the code to reproduce the results shown in the section **Experiment 1: SHscore on synthetic data**, subsection **SHscore indipendence from CNA size and gained copy number** of the paper

 You may refer to the other notebooks in the current repository or to the documentation at the official [PhyliCS repository](https://github.com/bioinformatics-polito/PhyliCS) to learn how to compute the SHscore.